yeldiRium/leetbot/README.md

 The bots now connect to the telegram api and all should be good.

-## Leetbot

-Made specifically for a group with friends from uni.

-The bot tracks, how many people write "1337" in the time from 13:37 to 13:38 every day and then either reports the count and participants or tells people off who interrupt the leeting with inappropriate behavior.

-Careful: The translation files contain vulgar language.

 ## Development Guide

-For development use `bots` instead of `bots-prod` and after starting the container with `docker-compose` run `npm run watch`.
-When you make changes to the code, the bot will be rebuilt and restarted automatically.
+For development use `bots` instead of `bots-prod`.
+When you make changes to the code, the bot will be restarted automatically.

 If you're just here to expand the leetbot's list of insults, please take a look at `/leetbot/i18n.js`.
 There are two arrays under the keys `callout.asshole` and `callout.timing`.
 Those can be expanded as wanted in german and english.
 They don't have to be synchronous across languages.
-Please only suggest insults that you (or I) would write publicly on social media etc. The point is to be funny, not to be vulgar.
+Please only suggest insults that you (or I) would write publicly on social media etc. The point is to be funny, not to be an asshole.

 ## Contribution Guidelines